 JCollider is (C)opyright 2005-2009 by Hanns Holger Rutz.
 All rights reserved.
-JCollider is released under the GNU General Public License which protects your freedom and ensures that products built using this library are also free software.
+JCollider is released under the GNU Lesser General Public License.
 The software comes with absolutely no warranties.

 To contact the author, send an email to